tensorlakeai/indexify/README.md

 A **workflow** encodes data ingestion and transformation stages that can be implemented using Python functions.
 Each of these functions is a logical compute unit that can be retried upon failure or assigned to specific hardware.

 > [!NOTE]
 > Indexify is the Open-Source core compute engine that powers Tensorlake's Serverless Workflow Engine for processing unstructured data.
-[Book a Demo to learn about the platform.](https://calendly.com/diptanu/tensorlake-client-call)
+[Book a Demo to learn more about the platform.](https://calendly.com/diptanu/tensorlake-client-call)

 ### 💡 Use Cases